ponchotitlan/ponchotitlan/README.md

 interests:
  - ✈️ Wanderlust (born with "itchy feet")
- - 📣 Learning languages (ES,EN,FR,PT,JP - in the works).
-My favorite word: "apapacho" - Hug with your soul in Náhuatl language
+ - 📣 Learning languages (ES,EN,FR,PT,JP - in the works)
+ - 💬 My favorite word: "apapacho" - Hug with your soul - in Náhuatl
 ```